hasankhan/forget-me/README.md

 forget-me
 =========

-A Mobile Service that periodically deletes older posts on social networks
+A Mobile Service that periodically deletes older posts on social networks.

+Internet does not forget but people change over time and their opinions do not always remain the same.
+In real life, we talk, we forget and move on with life.
+On internet however whatever we say, stays attributed to us until deleted.

 ### Get Started ###